seahorce-scidac/REMORA/paper/paper.md

 # Summary

-The AROMEAS code is a new model that simulates the mesoscale and microscale dynamics of the ocean using the latest high-performance computing architectures.
+The REMORA code is a new model that simulates the mesoscale and microscale dynamics of the ocean using the latest high-performance computing architectures.
 It employs hierarchical parallelism using an MPI+X model, where X may be OpenMP on multicore CPU-only systems, or CUDA, HIP, or SYCL on GPU-accelerated systems.
+It is able to be built and run in both single and double precision.
-ERF is built on AMReX [@AMReX:JOSS; @AMReX:IJHPCA], a block-structured adaptive mesh refinement (AMR) software framework that provides the underlying performance-portable software infrastructure for block-structured mesh operations.
+REMORA is built on AMReX [@AMReX:JOSS; @AMReX:IJHPCA], a block-structured adaptive mesh refinement (AMR) software framework that provides the underlying performance-portable software infrastructure for block-structured mesh operations.
-AROMEAS, like ROMS, is a regional model, meaning that it simulates the ocean dynamics on a less-than-global scale, and as such requires boundary conditions derived from data or from larger-scale models.
+REMORA, like ROMS, is a regional model, meaning that it simulates the ocean dynamics on a less-than-global scale, and as such requires boundary conditions derived from data or from larger-scale models.
-The AROMEAS development is funded by the US Department of Energy's Office of Science through the Science Discovery through Advanced Computing (SciDAC) partnership program.
+The REMORA development is funded by the US Department of Energy's Office of Science through the Science Discovery through Advanced Computing (SciDAC) partnership program.

-# AROMEAS Features
+# REMORA Features

 ### Evolution Equations

-AROMEAS solves the ...
+REMORA solves the ...
 and incorporates temperature, salinity, and an arbitrary scalar which can be advected and diffused.

 ### Turbulence/Mixing Schemes

 ### Time and Space Discretization and Terrain

-The time discretization in AROMEAS is the ... model as described on ROMS web page.
+The time discretization in REMORA is the ... model as described on ROMS web page.
 In each time step, the depth-averaged equations are first advanced to determine mean quanitities and ocean height, then the full three-dimensional equations are evolved for velocity and scalars.

-The spatial discretization in AROMEAS uses the classic Arakawa C-grid with scalar quantities at cell centers and normal velocities at cell faces.
+The spatial discretization in REMORA uses the classic Arakawa C-grid with scalar quantities at cell centers and normal velocities at cell faces.
 Bathymetry is included in the discretizations as described here.